diya26322632/JavaScript/README.md

 ## Getting Started
 To get started with this project, follow these steps:

+Clone the repository
-Clone the repository: git clone https://github.com/your-username/nft-minting-project.git Navigate to the project directory: cd nft-minting-project
+Navigate to the project directory
 ## Usage
 Open the index.html file in your browser.
 Open the browser's developer console to view logs.